CindyJS/CindyJS/ref/Vectors_and_Matrices.md

     > max([4,2,6,3,5])
     < 6

-The maximum of an empty list is negative infinity.
+The maximum of an empty list is not defined.

     > max([])
-    < -Infinity
+    < _?_

 ------